Conservative Prediction via Data-Driven Confidence Minimization: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section we provide a simple theoretical setup for our algorithm.
-First, we show our algorithm achieves perfect OOD detection performance when the ID examples in the test set also appears in this training set.
-Next, we show that under the assumptions of function smoothness and closeness of ID train and test examples in the input space, this also holds for unseen ID and OOD examples.
+First, we show our algorithm can perfectly detect \unknown{} examples when the \known{} examples in the test set also appears in this training set.
+Next, we show that under the assumptions of function smoothness and closeness of \known{} train and test examples in the input space, this also holds for unseen \known{} and \unknown{} examples.